cdforigua05/tarea-6-generative-adversarial-networks/README.md

 Go to the folder stargan -> stargan -> samples.
 Her you will find the multidomain translation results at every 1000 iterations.
 ### Report part 2
 1. Run the baseline model we gave you.
 Show your results and Describe them.
 Why do you think the results are not so good? (points 0.5).
-2. Take the StarGAN losses functions for generator and discriminator.
-Change the strenght of each term to zero and visualize the results.
-At this part, you shold have four experiments, two for the generator loss and two for the discriminator loss.
-Discuss, based on the results, the importance and influence of each loss component (points 1.5).
+2. Take the StarGAN generator loss function, change the strenght of one term to zero and visualize the results.
+Do the same for the discriminator loss function.
+Discuss, based on the results, the importance and influence of each term loss you chose.
+At this part, you should have two experiments: one for the generator and one for the discriminator (points 1.5).
 ## Bono
+## Deadline
+19th October 2020 - 11:59 pm
+## Credits
+This repository is adapted from Erik Linder-Norén PyTorch-GAN implemention, which can be found at https://github.com/eriklindernoren/PyTorch-GAN